 Maintainers should feel even more free to pleasantly disagree with the work and decisions of the lead maintainer: with greater authority comes greater responsibility to handle and moderate technical disagreements.

 Homebrew’s last lead maintainer will be Mike McQuaid.
-On February 1st, Mike will step down as lead maintainer of Homebrew and his responsibilities will be passed on to the project leadership committee and/or a new, technical steering committee and/or something else.
+On February 4th (to coincide with Homebrew maintainers’ conference), Mike will step down as lead maintainer of Homebrew and his responsibilities will be passed on to the project leadership committee and/or a new, technical steering committee and/or something else.

 Some food for thought and discussion before those dates: